matrix-org/matrix-spec/content/appendices.md

 Sometimes it is necessary to present a private cryptographic key in the user interface.

-When this happens, the key should be presented as a string formatted as
+When this happens, the key SHOULD be presented as a string formatted as
 follows:

 1. The raw key is prepended by the two bytes `0x8B` and `0x01`.